|Previous (Book 1)||INDEX||Next|

 More to the point, why was Luci sabotaging their relationship right out of the gate?
 She bit the edge of her tongue.

 Naturally, both Luci’s parents and her guidance counsellor had advised against starting high school by jumping into Grade Ten.
-It wasn’t because the young asian girl wasn’t intelligent enough – far from it, as Luci had already read ahead in preparation.
-In fact, despite entering the school system one year late, this would be her third time skipping a grade.
+It wasn’t because the young asian girl wasn’t intelligent enough.
+In fact, Luci had already read ahead in preparation, and despite entering the school system one year late, this would be her third time skipping a grade.
 No, the real problem, as always, would be her social situation.

 “Julie, don’t bother the newcomer,” came a new voice.
 Luci turned to see a redheaded boy entering the classroom.
 He looked vaguely familiar.